SomajitDey/ccd2/README.md

 `ccd`

 # Sample Workflow
-Create and change into a new directory.
+- Create and change into a new directory.

-Copy and edit the `params.in` file.
-Put only those key-value pairs for the run parameters that you don't want the default for.
-(Defaults are currently hardcoded in src/mod_parameters.f90.
-To be fixed in future.)
+- Copy and edit the [params.in](/params.in) file. *Put only those key-value pairs for the run parameters that you don't want the default for*.
+(Defaults are currently hardcoded in [src/mod_parameters.f90](/src/mod_parameters.f90))

-source the `ccd_completion.sh` script for `<TAB>` completion of the following command lines.
-If met with segfault or stack smashing error you may also have to run the command: `ulimit -s unlimited` (see [Note](#Note) below)

 ```bash
 # Random initialization